BernhardHumm/AAI/manuscript/01_Introduction.md

 From then on, unnoticed and often not under the term AI, AI methods and technologies have matured enormously driven by major technology companies.
 For example, Google co-founder [Larry Page](http://bigdata-madesimple.com/12-famous-quotes-on-artificial-intelligence-by-google-founders) said in 2006:  "We want to create the ultimate search engine that can understand anything.
 Some people could call that artificial intelligence" .

-This development of AI applications by major technology drivers lead to the situation today where AI is relevant and ubiquitous in everyday applications.
-Moreover, AI has become a hype topic, again.
+This development of AI applications by major technology drivers lead to the situation today where AI is relevant and ubiquitous in everyday use.
+Moreover, AI has become a hype topic, again, particularly boosted by generative AI.
 This is promoted by continuous media attention, science fiction movies, and bold statements by individuals in the AI community that are remarkably similar to the ones in the 1970s:

 “Artificial intelligence will reach human levels by around 2029.
 Follow that out further to, say, 2045, we will have multiplied the intelligence, the human biological machine intelligence of our civilization a billion-fold.” ([Ray Kurzweil, 2005](https://www.brainyquote.com/quotes/ray_kurzweil_591137))